Color Media International: History

-In the first quarter of 2009, when the economic crisis had already swept through all sections of society including the media industry, CPG was the only publisher among the great publishers in Serbia that recorded a rise in advertising income amounting to 33%.
-However, the recession forced CPG to close down several magazines, such as Moje dete (My Child), Pony, Lepe princeze (Pretty Princesses) and Junior, as well as limit publication of FHM and Bravo Girl to tri-monthly.
+In the first quarter of 2009, when the economic crisis had already swept through all sections of society including the media industry, the company was the only publisher among the great publishers in Serbia that recorded a rise in advertising income amounting to 33%.
+However, the recession forced the company to close down several magazines, such as Moje dete (My Child), Pony, Lepe princeze (Pretty Princesses) and Junior, as well as limit publication of FHM and Bravo Girl to tri-monthly.

-In the first half of 2010, CPG launched the sixth regional issue of their most successful magazine, Ljepota i zdravlje (Beauty and Health), a Montenegrin issue, and a female lifestyle website.
+In the first half of 2010, the company launched the sixth regional issue of their most successful magazine, Ljepota i zdravlje (Beauty and Health), a Montenegrin issue, and a female lifestyle website.

 By the end of 2010, Italian fashion magazine Grazia had taken over in Croatia with the license of publishing house Mondadori.
 A beauty website was launched and, apart from the Serbian edition, a Croatian edition of The Economist yearbook "The World in 2011" was published including the licensed quarterly magazine Savršeno venčanje (Perfect Wedding).